globalgov/manypkgs/.github/CONTRIBUTING.md

 styler::style_file("filePath")
 ```

+## Writing in markdown/roxygen
+When writing passages of text in markdown or roxygen documents,
+please consider that text should be written such that sentences,
+and sometimes clauses of a sentence, start on a new line.
+This facilitates comparison of documents and feedback on GitHub.
+Lines of text should, ideally, not be over 80 characters in length.

 ## Pull request process
 The title of your PR should briefly describe the change.
 Please include a summary of the changes and which issues are fixed and the relevant motivation and context.